kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 <img src="/ictpsp/assets/images/lesson3/io.png" width=200>

 Notice that we use the parallelogram to indicate the process of displaying an output.
-This symbol is used for both **input** and **output** process.
+This symbol is used for both **input** and **output** processes.
 An input process may be something like getting the data from the user through a keyboard.
-An output process can be something like what we did here which is to display some data into the screen.
+An output process can be something like what we did here, which is to display some data on the screen.

 We can modify the branch structure to be more complicated than the above.
-The above structure only allow the program to flow into either two options depending on the condition.
-If the condition is true, it will do one thing, otherwise, it will do another thing.
-What if we have more than two things to choose?
-For example, let's say if we want to categorize the user's cadence into the following table.
+The above structure only allows the program to flow into one of two options depending on the condition.
+If the condition is true, it will do one thing; otherwise, it will do another thing.
+What if we have more than two things to choose from?
+For example, let's say that we want to categorize the user's cadence into the following table.
 | cadence    | category  |
 |------------|-----------|
 | <70        |       low |